nuclearace/SwiftDiscord/UsageDocs/Getting Started.md

 let client = DiscordClient(token: "Bot myjwt.from.discord", configuration: [.log(.info)])
 ```

 It's important to note that we've added "Bot" in front of the token.
 This is tell Discord that this token represents a bot token.
 This is required unless the token is a user token.
 If the token is an OAuth token then the token should be prefaced with "Bearer".
-The configuration used in this example turns on the lowest level of logging.
+The configuration used in this example turns on the most basic logging.
 More about the different configurations available can be found on the [DiscordClientOption](./Enums/DiscordClientOption.html) page.

 Once we have the client initialized, it's time to add any handlers that we want to listen for.